Who is this guide for?

-Segmenting your user base in user that get the service for free and users that pay, is called a freemium business model.
+Segmenting your user base by users that get the service for free and users that pay is called a freemium business model.
 The paying customers usually have access to superior features.

 EXCLUSIVITY TO ATTRACT THE CROWD.

-Having something with a certain exclusivity is a show-off.
-It has always been like that and it will always be the case.
+Having something with a certain exclusivity to it can be valuable.
+Exclusivity has always been like that, and will always be like that.
 The more people have access to the product, the harder it gets to use this as a value perceiver.

 SATISFIED EMPLOYEES LEAD TO SATISFIED CUSTOMERS.

 Employees can be seen as internal clients of the company.
 Keeping them happy is as important as selling good products/services to external customers.
-The better you treat them, the better for your clients’ business.
+The better you treat them, the better off your clients’ businesses will be.

 TRANSPARENCY IS THE NEW MYSTERY.